MoPatel30/SmartPy-XTZ-Hackathon-Gaming-Project/README.md

 Simply just copy the all the code in the single python file attached and paste it into the online SmartPy IDE (https://smartpy.io/dev/).

 Then click the green 'Run' button and follow the prompted alerts on the screen and fill in all fields wisely.

+Instructions to deploy to the blockchain are also provided.

 # Team